 His research interests include service user involvement, the tension and interplay between risk and participation in youth justice, young people’s experiences of supervision and Bourdieu’s theory of practice/analytical tools.
 Dr Creaney’s PhD thesis was a Bourdieusian analysis of children’s participation in decision-making and assessment in youth justice.
 He is a member of the Safer Communities editorial advisory board.
 He was awarded Outstanding Paper in both the 2015 and 2021 Emerald Literati Network Awards for Excellence.

-I was previously a Trustee of the National Association for Youth Justice where I campaigned for a child friendly youth justice and advocated the establishment of a rights-based statutory framework.
-I am currently an advisor at social justice charity Peer Power an organisation rooted in the promotion of empathy.
-At Peer Power I work with those most excluded and not heard in society, often with experiences of social care and youth justice agencies.
+He was previously a Trustee of the National Association for Youth Justice where he campaigned for a child friendly youth justice and advocated the establishment of a rights-based statutory framework.
+He is currently an advisor at social justice charity Peer Power an organisation rooted in the promotion of empathy.
+At Peer Power he works with those most excluded and not heard in society, often with experiences of social care and youth justice agencies.